Causal Effect Estimation with Learned Instrument Representations: Abstract

 \section{Abstract}

 Instrumental variable (IV) methods mitigate bias from unobserved confounding in observational causal inference but rely on the availability of a valid instrument, which can often be difficult~or~infeasible to identify in practice.
 In this~paper,~we propose a representation learning approach that constructs {\it instrumental representations} from observed covariates, which enable IV-based estimation even in the absence of an explicit instrument.
 Our model (ZNet) achieves this through an architecture that mirrors the structural causal model of IVs; it decomposes the ambient feature space into confounding and instrumental components, and is trained by enforcing {\it empirical moment conditions} corresponding to the defining properties of valid instruments (i.e., relevance, exclusion restriction, and instrumental unconfoundedness).~Importantly, ZNet is compatible with a wide range of downstream two-stage IV estimators of causal effects.
 Our experiments demonstrate that ZNet can (i) recover ground-truth instruments when they already exist in the ambient feature space and (ii) construct latent instruments in the embedding space when no explicit IVs are available.
-This suggests that ZNet can be used as a ``plug-and-play'' module for causal inference in general observational settings, regardless of whether the (untestable) assumption of unconfoundedness is satisfied.
+Our work suggests when ZNet can be used as a module for causal inference in general observational settings.